FindoraNetwork/platform/components/txn_builder_cli/README.md

 ## Lender account
 ### Sign up a lender account
-In the initial data, there are two issuer, Lenny and Luna.
+In the initial data, there are two issuers, Lenny and Luna.
 To sign up a new lender account:
 ```
 ./txn_builder_cli lender sign_up --name 'Lender Name' --min_credit_score 570
 ```